Near-critical spanning forests and renormalization: UST and UST limits

 \medbreak

 There are several ways to approximate the continuous UST in the Schramm space by somewhat simpler (continuous) objects.
-It is for instance natural to consider a dense deterministic sequence of points $z_1, z_2, \ldots$ in $\O$ and to define for each $n$ the finite subtree $\T_{z_1, \ldots, z_n}$ consisting of just the branches that join $z_1, \ldots, z_n$ (we have seen that they are unique), and to see that when $n\to \infty$, this finite tree almost surely converges to the continuous UST in $\SS$.
-This last statement holds in a strong way: the finite trees approximate well the entire tree in the sense that for all $\e >0$, the whole tree is formed of the finite tree $\T_{z_1, \ldots, z_{n_\e}}$ plus some paths of diameter smaller than $\e$ with high probability.
-This key property was derived in \cite {S0} and we now state it more precisely.
+It is for instance natural to consider a dense deterministic sequence of points $z_1, z_2, \ldots$ in $\O$ and to define for each $n$ the finite subtree $\T_{z_1, \ldots, z_n}$ consisting of just the branches that join $z_1, \ldots, z_n$ (we have seen that they are almost surely unique).
+When dealing with such a tree in the Schramm space, we will implicitly consider the collection of all its subarcs (so in particular, for all $x$ and $y$ that lie on a branch of the tree, if $\omega$ denotes the branch of the tree from $x$ to $y$, then $(x,y,\omega)$ does belong to this typically uncountable collection).
+One key property derived in \cite {S0} is that when $n\to \infty$, this finite tree almost surely converges to the continuous UST in $\SS$.
+This statement holds in a strong way: the finite trees approximate well the entire tree in the sense that for all $\e >0$, with probability that goes to $1$ as $n \to \infty$, the whole tree is formed of the finite tree $\T_{z_1, \ldots, z_{n_\e}}$ plus some paths of diameter smaller than $\e$ with respect to the spherical metric in the plane.
+Let us state this more precisely.